By: Janet Kiss, Membership on June 27th, 2022

-- Pediatrician – focuses specifically on children’s health.
+- Pediatricians focus specifically on children’s health.
 Eventually, your children will outgrow their pediatrician.
 Most pediatricians see kids until they are 18, but some will continue through their college years.

-- Family Doctor – sees patients throughout all stages of life, from infancy to adulthood.
+- Family medicine physicians see patients throughout all stages of life, from infancy to adulthood.

-- Internal Medicine Doctor – only sees adults.
+- Internal medicine physicians only see adults.
 Most will not see patients until they are at least 18 years old.

 With concierge medicine, keep in mind that specific practices and doctors vary regarding the age of children they accept.
 Make sure that a prospective doctor is not only accepting new patients but also working with your child’s age group.

 Do all concierge practices accept kids as patients?
 Are there any age limits?